 Various federal and state laws govern financial and other arrangements between health care providers that participate in, receive payments from, or make or receive referrals for work in connection with government funded health care programs, including Medicare and Medicaid.
-These laws, known as the fraud and abuse laws, include the federal anti-kickback statute, which prohibits, among other things, knowingly and willfully soliciting, receiving, offering or paying any remuneration directly or indirectly in return for, or to induce, the referral, or arrange for the referral, of an individual to a person for the furnishing of an item or service for which payment may be made under federal health care programs.
-In addition, the federal physician self-referral law, commonly known as the Stark Law, prohibits physicians and certain other types of practitioners from making referrals for certain designated health services paid in whole or in part by Medicare and Medicaid to entities with which the practitioner or a member of the practitioner's immediate family has a financial relationship, unless the financial relationship fits within an applicable exception to the Stark Law.
+These laws, known as the fraud and abuse laws, include the federal antikickback statute, which prohibits, among other things, knowingly and willfully soliciting, receiving, offering or paying any remuneration directly or indirectly in return for, or to induce, the referral, or arrange for the referral, of an individual to a person for the furnishing of an item or service for which payment may be made under federal health care programs.
+In addition, the federal physician self-referral law, commonly known as the Stark Law, prohibits physicians and certain other types of practitioner's from making referrals for certain designated health services paid in whole or in part by Medicare and Medicaid to entities with which the practitioner or a member of the practitioner's immediate family has a financial relationship, unless the financial relationship fits within an applicable exception to the Stark Law.
 The Stark Law also prohibits the entity receiving the referral from seeking payment under the Medicare program for services rendered pursuant to a prohibited referral.
-If an entity is paid for services rendered pursuant to a prohibited referral, it may incur civil penalties of up to \$15,000 per prohibited claim and may be excluded from participating in the Medicare and Medicaid programs.
-Many states have enacted similar fraud and abuse laws which are not necessarily limited to items and services for which payment is made by federal health care programs.
+If an entity is paid for services rendered pursuant to a prohibited referral.
+If an entity is paid for services rendered pursuant to a prohibited referral is made by federal health care programs.
 Violations of these laws may result in fines, imprisonment, denial of payment for services, and exclusion from federal and/or other state-funded programs.
 Other federal and state laws authorize the imposition of penalties, including criminal and civil fines and exclusion from participation in federal health care programs for submitting false claims, improper billing and other offenses.
-Federal and state government agencies have continued rigorous enforcement of criminal and civil fraud and abuse laws in the health care arena.
-Our borrowers and lessees are subject to many of these laws, and some of them could in the future become the subject of a governmental enforcement action.
+Federal and state government agencies have continued rigorous enforcement of criminal and civil fraud and